Dave Pureifory: Early life

 Pureifory was born in Pensacola, Florida, and grew up in Ecorse, Michigan.
 Following his graduation from Ecorse High School in 1968, he attended college at Eastern Michigan University, where he played football.
 He received first-team honors on the 1970 Little All-America college football team.

 Football career

-He was drafted in the 6th round of the 1972 NFL Draft by the Green Bay Packers, where he played primarily in a backup role as defensive tackle.
+He was selected in the 6th round of the 1972 NFL draft by the Green Bay Packers, where he played primarily in a backup role as defensive tackle.
 While he was known for his play on defense, for two games in 1975 he was called upon to fill-in for injured kicker Chester Marcol.
 In four extra point attempts, Pureifory was successful twice;.